 - When encountering minor deviations and impassable areas/routes, drivers are to follow procedures as outlined on the STSTB website (www.ststb.ca) under driver's policies/instructions.

-- In the event of a system wide closure, the Consortium Manager or designate will contact the School Boards representatives to recommend the total shutdown of area busing system.
-The system wide closure of schools will be confirmed to the Consortium Manager after consultation with Senior Board Officials.
+- In the event of a system wide closure, the Consortium Manager or designate will contact the Directors of Education, or their designates, to recommend the total shutdown of area busing system.
+Any decision for the system wide closure of schools will be made by the Director of Education, or their designate, for each school board and communicated to the Consortium Manager at the time of confirmation for cancelling busing to be included in all weather closure communications.

 2. Situations Arising During School Hours